 To properly test the various 3D printers we receive for review, we have a baseline selection of objects to fabricate.

 First and foremost is 3DBenchy, the jolly 3D printing torture test.
 It’s specifically designed to be a calibration model — while also being cute as hell — and our workshop is drowning in them.
-Secondly is the V29 super loud whistle.
-Thirdly is a side-release buckle for rucksacks and bags.
+Secondly we print another torture test called the Kickstarter Autodesk test.
+Thirdly is a freely chosen STL file by the reviewer.

 Taken together, these three objects cover just about everything that a 3D printer is required to do effectively; sloping surfaces, dimensional accuracy, bridging, overhangs, supports, fine details, and more.
 If a printer fails to passably print any one of these objects, then it’s unlikely to rank as a best 3D printer.